rice-apps/BeakSpeak/README.md

 + [react-native-cli](https://www.npmjs.com/package/react-native-cli)

 ## Running
-1. Download the Expo App
+1. Download the Expo App on your phone
 2. Change to BeakSpeak's project directory
 3. Open up a terminal and install dependencies with:
 ```